 - Water

 Set up the pan/tray/whatever you use in the location you want your cat to play.
-You can either toss some ice cubes in alone or add just a bit of water.
+Toss the ice cubes in alone or add just a bit of water prior to tossing them to so they slide around a bit.
 Alternatively, you can add at least a 1/2 inch of water and toss some ping pong balls in.
-The ping pong balls should be floating.
-You can even do a small amount of water and add ice AND ping pong balls.
-Adding ice cubes and ping pong balls without water?
-That could be a good time, too.
+The ping pong balls should float so add more water if they’re not.

 Use Their Nose